phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

    Password required: script_password
    Other requirements: update.dat and update.inc must exist.
    Required parameters: (none)
-   Optional parameters: forcedupdate
+   Optional parameters: (none)
-   Example: ?pword=[script_password]&phpmussel=update&musselvar=forcedupdate
+   Example: ?pword=[script_password]&phpmussel=update
    ~
    What it does: Checks for updates to both phpMussel and its signatures.
 If
                  update checks succeed and updates are found, will attempt to download and install these updates.
-If updates are checked too quickly, update check will abort.
 If update checks fail, update will abort.
-If optional parameter "forcedupdate" is supplied, time of last update will be ignored and thus update check will continue even if it is being checked "too quickly", but will still abort if update check fails.
 Results of the entire process are printed to the screen.
-I recommend including the optional parameter "forcedupdate" if you're manually triggering this control, but please do not use "forcedupdate" if you're automating the process, such as via cron or similar.
-I recommend checking at least once per month to ensure your signatures and your copy of phpMussel are kept up to-date (unless, of course, you're checking for updates and installing them manually, which, I'd still recommend doing at least one per month).
+I recommend checking at least once per month to ensure that your signatures and your copy of phpMussel are kept up to-date (unless, of course, you're checking for updates and installing them manually, which, I'd still recommend doing at least one per month).
 Checking more than twice per month is probably pointless, considering I'm (at the time of writing this) working on this project by myself and I'm very unlikely to be able to produce updates of any kind more frequently than that (nor do I particularly want to for the most part).
    ~
  greylist
    Password required: script_password